 [Regulation 70 amended in Gazette 4 Jul 1997 p.
 3532-3.]

-71. Offensive noises
+71. Unreasonable noise

 A person shall not without permission, by the use of any electronic, mechanical or other instrument or machine or by natural means within the limits of the Island cause or produce a noise that unreasonably interferes with the convenience, comfort or amenity of any person.